equality factor: self-reflecting & self-producing songbird

 based in: Cleveland, USA

 Most might know a 21-year-old singer-songwriter, Emily Keener through her 2016 participation in the American casting show “The Voice”.
-Even four years after she Cleveland-native made it to the top 12 of her season, Emily’s blind audition is still her most searched for and prominent appearance on YouTube.
+Even four years after the Cleveland native made it to the top 12 of her season, Emily’s blind audition is still her most searched-for and prominent appearance on YouTube.
 But do not be fooled: within four years, the teenager with an incredible voice has transformed into a sophisticated woman, artist, and producer, with a distinct vision - and even more incredible vocals.

 "When I was 11, I decided I would play the guitar.
 My dad showed me a couple of chords, but then I taught myself how to play.
 I played until my fingers bled and practiced constantly.”

 Emily Christine Keener was born on November 23 of the year 1998 in Cleveland, Ohio.
-From the early age of ten years on, she was playing the guitar and began to sing and write songs soon after.
+From the early age of ten years, she played the guitar and began to sing and write songs soon after.
 When she caught the eye of the public - and that of coaches Blake Shelton, Adam Levine, Christina Aguilera, and Pharell Williams - with her phenomenal blind audition on The Voice, Emily was only seventeen years old.
-With her moving rendition of Elton John's "Goodbye Yellow Brick Road", she was able to impress the four world stars and audiences all over the USA within just a few notes.
+With her moving rendition of Elton John's "Goodbye Yellow Brick Road", she was able to impress four world stars and audiences all over the USA within just a few notes.

 While "Breakfast" is filled to the brink with uplifting, dreamy folk melodies and Emily's crystal clear voice, it still leaves you hungry for more.
 As showcased many times on The Voice, Emily already had all the attributes to create captivating music, leaving her artistic fingerprints all over Elton John's classic and making it her own.
 Her first album did not capture her unique artistry perfectly - but it was still deliciously good.